semiologic/sem-reloaded/readme.txt

 == Change Log ==

+= 1.3 =

+- Page-specific header functionality was creating a bogus empty extra folder (headerNNNN) in the wp-content directory.
+These folders can simply be removed.
+- Deleting a page-specific now removes the subfolder under /wp-content/header/NNNN.
+- WP 3.8 compat

 = 1.2.1 =

 - Disabled editor style for now as still too quirky in the presentation